AdaCore/training_material/courses/spark_for_ada_programmers/110_advanced_proof_techniques.rst

 * Data is constant all the way down

+  - Data designated by the pointer is constant

+  - Pointers in that data inherit the same property

 * Also applies to input parameters of composite types containing pointers

+  - Different from input of access type

 * Aliasing is allowed